Burl Ives: Personal life

 On December 6, 1945, Ives, then 36, married 29-year-old script writer Helen Peck Ehrlich.
-Their son Alexander was born in 1949.
+Their son, Alexander, was born in 1949.

-Ives and Helen Peck Ehrlich were divorced in February 1971.
+Ives and Ehrlich divorced in February 1971.
 Ives married Dorothy Koster Paul in London two months later.
 In their later years, Ives and Paul lived in a waterfront home in Anacortes, Washington, in the Puget Sound area, and in Galisteo, New Mexico, near the Turquoise Trail.
 In the 1960s, he had another home just south of Hope Town on Elbow Cay, a barrier island of the Abacos in the Bahamas.

 Death

 Ives, a longtime smoker of pipes and cigars, was diagnosed with oral cancer in the summer of 1994.
 After several unsuccessful operations, he decided against further surgery.
-He fell into a coma and died from the disease on April 14, 1995, at his home in Anacortes, Washington, at age 85.
-He was buried at Mound Cemetery in Hunt City Township, Jasper County, Illinois.
+Ives fell into a coma and died from the disease on April 14, 1995, at his home in Anacortes, Washington; he was 85 years old.
+Ives was buried at Mound Cemetery in Hunt City Township, Jasper County, Illinois.